saintmalik/blog.saintmalik.me/blog/2022-02-21-documentation-gateway-open-source.md

 That creates an opportunity for an individual that understands multiple languages to contribute and help translate the documentation into other languages.

-So if you understand other popular langauge like chinese etc., you can always reach out to the project maintainer to request for a go ahead to help translate the documentation.
+So if you understand other popular language like chinese etc., you can always reach out to the project maintainer to request for a go ahead to help translate the documentation.

 Error messages, Code strings are also important part of any project, Yeah the nice interface messages, this is what users see, this message is what guides users, and gives them direction on how to debug issues, navigate in your project.